How much is your case worth?Get a free case evaluation

-When a tire is believed to be defective, the lawsuit is usually filed against the manufacturer.
+When a tire is believed to be defective, a defective tire lawsuit is usually filed against the manufacturer.
 In some cases, however, the suit might also be filed against the dealer of the tire or even a mechanic who performed maintenance on the tire.

 Tires may appear to be simple parts made of nothing more than rubber, but they are certainly complex and made of many different materials, including oils, silica, steel, and adhesives.
-If the manufacturer uses cheaper adhesives or does not cook the tire properly in the production process, a defect can occur.
+So, why do truck tires explode?
+If the manufacturer uses cheaper adhesives or does not cook the tire properly in the production process, a tire manufacturing defects can occur.
 Contaminants can also enter the rubber during production and cause problems with tires.
 These would be considered manufacturing defects.

 On the other hand, in some instances, the design of the tire itself is the problem.
 The steel belts, for example, might be the wrong size.
 This is a common reason for the separation of the tread from the belts, which is implicated in a number of accidents every year.